 Oasis – Sponge-like foam used in floral arrangements to hold flowers.
 It also retains water to keep the blooms fresh

-Pomander – A flower-covered ball which hangs from a ribbon.
+Pomander – A flower-covered ball that hangs from a ribbon.
 It is an excellent choice for children wedding participants

 Posies – A bouquet like a nosegay, but smaller which makes it easier to hold.
 It can contain ribbons or silk flowers.